Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 Last but not least.
 Travel with FlixBus, the cheapest intercity option in Poland with prices as low as 19 PLN.
 The latest travel was Warsaw - Torun for only €7.

 Get your Monthly Pass for Warsaw

 If you are planning to stay in Warsaw for more than three months, then the monthly pass is highly recommended.
-A monthly pass from the city transport provider (ZTM) give you unlimited access to metro, buses and trams.
+A monthly pass from the city transport provider (ZTM) gives you unlimited access to metro, buses, and trams.